Vishal-vs98/Vishal-vs98.github.io/Project-work/Sales-conversion.md

 **Social Media**

-Can you imagine a life without Meta (formerly known as Facebook), Instagram, WhatsApp, Snapchat, and Youtube, etc.? —I know I cannot.
+Can you imagine life without Facebook,
+Instagram, WhatsApp, Snapchat, and Youtube, etc.? — I know I cannot.

 We know the significance of social media in our personal lives but where does social media stand in the business world?